 The prevalence of iGaming affiliate fraud can be hard to identify, but there are a few key indicators that can help you spot it when it occurs:

-If any of these red flags are present, it is time to investigate further by checking the IP addresses and user data associated with the suspicious behavior.
+If any of these red flags are present, it’s time to dig deeper by checking the IP addresses and user data linked to the suspicious activities.

-It’s important to be proactive in identifying fraudulent traffic in order to prevent it from affecting the reputation of the business and the overall credibility of the industry.
-This can include using affiliate fraud detection tools such as Anti-Fraud Logic, (the one we have developed and used at Scaleo), regular audits of affiliate accounts, and implementing anti-fraud measures.
+Being proactive in identifying fraudulent traffic is crucial to prevent it from damaging your business’ reputation and overall credibility of the industry.
+You can use affiliate fraud detection tools like Anti-Fraud Logic (which we developed and use at Scaleo), perform regular audits of affiliate accounts, implement anti-fraud measures, etc.

-By taking these steps, you can protect yourself and your business from iGaming affiliate fraud.
+By doing so, you will ensure that your business is protected from iGaming affiliate fraud.

 Techniques for Tracking Suspicious Activities